SatyamS2129/Simon-Says-Game-Using-HTML-CSS-JS/README.md

 # Simon Says Game
-This game is made using HTML CSS and JavaScript
+This game is made using HTML CSS and JavaScript as a mini Project